 ‘To Force the Enemy Off the Sea’ – RAF Coastal Command’s North Coates Strike Wing 1943-45

-Thursday 6th November 2025, 18.30
+Thursday 6th November 2025, 6.30

 After three years of war, heavily armed German shipping convoys were still sailing down the North Sea into Rotterdam, carrying supplies of high-grade Swedish iron ore destined for the armaments factories of the Ruhr.
-With great courage the “Cinderella Boys” of RAF Coastal Command had attempted to curtail this enemy supply line, but with limited success and while incurring heavy losses.
+With great courage the “Cinderella Boys” of RAF Coastal Command had attempted to curtail this enemy supply line, with limited success and incurring heavy losses.

-This changed dramatically during 1943 with the introduction of Coastal Command’s new ‘Strike Wings’, equipped with the tough and versatile Bristol Beaufighter, and manned by specially trained aircrew using new tactics developed to overwhelm the enemy convoys’ defences.
-The first of these units was the North Coates Wing.
+North Coates was the first unit to be equipped with the tough and versatile Bristol Beaufighter, and manned by specially trained aircrew using new tactics, developed to overwhelm the enemy convoys’ defences.
 Using cannon, rockets and torpedoes in carefully planned and co-ordinated attacks, the Wing succeeded in closing the sea route to Rotterdam and so ‘forcing the enemy off the sea’.
 241 Beaufighter crew from North Coates were lost but over 150,000 tonnes of enemy shipping was sunk.

 Referencing original sources and using battle photographs, maps and diagrams, the lecture explains why the Wing, comprising Nos.
-236, 254 and 143 squadrons, was formed and how its tactics were developed and executed, describing in detail some of its major ‘Wing Strikes’ and other operations.
+236, 254 and 143 Squadrons, was formed and how its tactics were developed and executed, describing in detail some of its major ‘Wing Strikes’ and other operations.
 It also looks at the diverse backgrounds, careers and character of the participants, and their wartime life on the North Coates station.

 Finally, the effectiveness of Coastal Command’s Strike Wings anti-shipping campaign is assessed generally and the lecture questions whether a larger, earlier and more extensive deployment of its Strike Wings might have led to a more rapid degradation of Germany’s industrial capability.